DanMcGann/loam/README.md

 *Example Lidar Scan and Extracted Features*

 ## Why use this package?
 In a world where there are many implementations of LOAM including [LOAM](https://github.com/laboshinl/loam_velodyne), [A-LOAM](https://github.com/HKUST-Aerial-Robotics/A-LOAM), [F-LOAM](https://github.com/wh200720041/floam), [LeGO-LOAM](https://github.com/RobustFieldAutonomyLab/LeGO-LOAM) etc. Why do we need another LOAM implementation?
-The reasons are threefold 1) Portability, 2) Clarity+Simplicity, 3) Correctness.
+The reasons are 1) Portability, 2) Clarity+Simplicity, 3) Correctness, and 4) Speed.

 #### Portability
 Existing LOAM implementations exist as ROS packages with pre-existing topic/parameter/startup/timing/additional-sensor design.
 This makes them difficult to use in non-ROS environments, or even within ROS projects where the topic/parameter/startup/timing/additional-sensor design differs from that assumed by the LOAM developers.
 Conforming existing LOAM implementations or your own ROS project can be difficult and time consuming.